mozilla/global-sprint/_articles/participants.md

 title: For Participants
 ---

-**Participants browse our list of awesome projects-- [Featured Projects](https://mozilla.github.io/global-sprint/projects/) and [all registered Sprint projects](https://github.com/mozilla/global-sprint/issues)--and pick a project (or two) to work on during the Sprint.
-You can join the Sprint online from wherever you happen to be or head to a local host site during the Sprint to meet, work, and network with others -- our [site list is here](https://mozilla.github.io/global-sprint/register/).**
+Participants browse our list of awesome projects-- [Featured Projects](https://mozilla.github.io/global-sprint/projects/) and [all registered Sprint projects](https://github.com/mozilla/global-sprint/issues)--and pick a project (or two) to work on during the Sprint.
+You can join the Sprint online from wherever you happen to be or head to a local host site during the Sprint to meet, work, and network with others -- our [site list is here](https://mozilla.github.io/global-sprint/register/).

-There are countless ways for you to participate...
+**There are many ways for you to participate...**
 * You can contribute code or content
 * You can do QA (quality assurance) testing on protype tools or apps
 * You can do proofreading or writing, visual design and graphic art